H1d3r/execute-assembly-pico/README.md

 ## Capturing Output

-This PICO just invoke the assembly with the arguments you provided.
+This PICO just invokes the assembly with the arguments you provided.
 It doesn't make any attempt to capture the output.

 If you need to provide input via STDIN or capture the output from STDOUT, you should modify your loader to use WIN32 API calls like `CreatePipe()` and `SetStdHandle()` and connnect the standard I/O devices for your process to an anonymous pipe.
 Then you can read from and write to it as usual.